loda-lang/loda-programs/programs/oeis/list0.md

 * [A000124](http://oeis.org/A000124) ([L05 program](A000124.asm)): Central polygonal numbers (the Lazy Caterer's sequence): n(n+1)/2 + 1; or, maximal number of pieces formed when slicing a pancake with n cuts.
 * [A000125](http://oeis.org/A000125) ([L08 program](A000125.asm)): Cake numbers: maximal number of pieces resulting from n planar cuts through a cube (or cake): C(n+1,3)+n+1.
 * [A000126](http://oeis.org/A000126) ([L14 program](A000126.asm)): A nonlinear binomial sum.
+* [A000127](http://oeis.org/A000127) ([L16 program](A000127.asm)): Maximal number of regions obtained by joining n points around a circle by straight lines.
+Also number of regions in 4-space formed by n-1 hyperplanes.
 * [A000129](http://oeis.org/A000129) ([L08 program](A000129.asm)): Pell numbers: a(0) = 0, a(1) = 1; for n > 1, a(n) = 2*a(n-1) + a(n-2).
 * [A000142](http://oeis.org/A000142) ([L16 program](A000142.asm)): Factorial numbers: n! = 1*2*3*4*...*n (order of symmetric group S_n, number of permutations of n letters).
 * [A000194](http://oeis.org/A000194) ([L05 program](A000194.asm)): n appears 2n times, for n >= 1; also nearest integer to square root of n.